 There's a lot of ground to cover when it comes to discussing financial aid with your soon-to-be college freshman.
 These are the most important steps to tackle during your student's final year of high school.

-- Review 529 plan balances.
 Saving money in a 529 account can offer tax advantages for parents but it can potentially impact financial aid eligibility.
 Typically, 529 plans are considered a parental asset on the FAFSA.
-Generally, the first $20,000 in assets won't have an impact, but assets over that can amount reduce your student's financial aid by 5.64 percent of the asset's value.
-So, if you have $50,000 in a 529 plan, their aid would be reduced by $1,692 ($30,000 x 5.64 percent).
+Up to the first $10,500 in assets, depending on parents' ages, won't have an impact, but assets over that amount can reduce your student's financial aid by up to 5.64% of the assets' value on a sliding scale, under the 2021–2022 EFC formula.
+For example, parents aged 48 can protect their first $6,600 in assets.
+If they had $50,000 in a 529 plan, their financial aid could be reduced by $2,448 ($50,000 - $6,600 = $43,400 * 5.64%).

-- Review the EFC on your Student Aid Report (SAR).
 Once your student's FAFSA has been processed, they'll receive a Student Aid Report.
 This report details their eligibility for aid and it also includes your EFC.
 Compare this number to the EFC you estimated earlier to see how closely they align.

-- Compare competing financial aid offers.
 Your student may have a dream school in mind but if you're relying on financial aid to pay their some (or all) of their way, the amount of aid being offered matters.
 If they've been accepted at several different schools and offered financial aid by each one, take time to review the packages individually.
 It may be a smarter move financially for them to attend a school that offers a better aid package, even if it's not at the top of their list.

-- Carefully consider taking out PLUS loans.
 Federal PLUS loans are designed to help parents pay for the cost of their child's undergraduate education.
 However, you need to consider the implications of taking on PLUS loans first.
 If you're trying to pay down other debt of your own or save for retirement, an additional monthly loan payment could make those goals harder to reach.

-- Connect with the financial aid office.
 Once your student decides on a college or university, reach out directly to the school's financial aid office.
 The financial aid office can give you information about additional types of financial aid that you may want to apply for and help you finalize loan paperwork.

 Make Your Student Financial Aid Checklist and Check It Twice